Consulting Business Plan Template

 Price: Document the prices you will offer and how they compare to your competitors.
 Essentially in the product and price sub-sections of your marketing plan, you are presenting the consulting services you offer and their prices.

-Place: Place refers to the location of your consulting business.
+Place: Place refers to the physical location of your consulting business.
 Document your location and mention how the location might impact your consulting success.
 For example, maybe your consulting business is located in an office complex with lots of potential clients.

 • Pay-per-click keyword advertising